-the version of ourselves that puzzles us when it emerges from time to time as unusual, out-of-character thoughts, feelings, and behaviors.
-And we are just as surprised when we see others act in ways that are strange and atypical for them.
-When people appear very different from usual, such terms as irrational, out of control, unstable, crazy, and abnormal spring to mind.
-Sometimes we are amused by and pleased at seeing a very different side of ourselves or another person.
-More often, however, we are uncomfortable, distressed, and at a loss to explain what the episode might mean.
+e have all experienced that "other' in us."
+It is the version of ourselves that puzzles us when it emerges from time to time as unusual, out-of-charac thoughts, feelings, and behaviors.
+And we are ju ge and prised when we see others act in ways that are atypical for them.
+When people appe ferent usual, such terms as irrat al. out of to mind.
+Sometim amused and abnormal spr by and pleased at differe side of ourselves or another person.
+More often, how we are uncomfortable, distressed, and at a loss to explain what the episode might mean.